sanath1188/crypto-portfolio/README.md

 - Place the transaction.csv file in the root of the project and ensure the correct file name is given in the _config/default.json_ file
 - Run the command: nodemon index.js
 - You'll be prompted to enter the token name and date in sequence.
 Hit enter to skip
+- Use the YYYY-MM-DD format to enter the date